 17 September, 2018 – MailOnline quoted Dr Precious Chatterje-Doody and Dr Rhys Crilley’s work in their coverage of the Salisbury affair.

 15 September, 2018 – Dr Precious Chatterje-Doody and Dr Rhys Crilley published an article “How badly did Russia’s interview with the Skripal poisoning suspects backfire?” in the Washington Post.

 June 2018 – Dr Precious Chatterje-Doody took part in a podcast for the Global Development Institute at The University of Manchester.
 Listen to it here.

-24 May, 2018 – Roundtable discussion – ‘From streaming the revolution to fighting fake news: Ukraine, EU, UK and Russia Today’, Professor Stephen Hutchings and Professor Vera Tolz, at the workshop ‘EU-Ukraine Quo Vadis: Evidence-based Politics, Policy and Practice’ and The University of Manchester.
+24 May, 2018 – Roundtable discussion – ‘From streaming the revolution to fighting fake news: Ukraine, EU, UK and Russia Today’, Professor Stephen Hutchings and Professor Vera Tolz, at the workshop ‘EU-Ukraine Quo Vadis: Evidence-based Politics, Policy and Practice’, The University of Manchester.

-16 March, 2018 – “Russia’s relations with the west: the media”, Professor Stephen Hutchings, Professor Vera Tolz and Dr Precious Chatterje-Doody.
-Professor Hutchings and Dr Chatterje-Doody gave this presentation at an event called ‘East/West Governance in Context: The Red Demiurge Reconsidered’, The University of Manchester and Manchester International Law Centre (MILC).
+16 March, 2018 – Professor Hutchings and Dr Chatterje-Doody gave a presentation entitled “Russia’s relations with the west: the media” at an event called ‘East/West Governance in Context: The Red Demiurge Reconsidered’.
+The event took place at Manchester International Law Centre (MILC).

 25 September, 2017 – Professor Vera Tolz took part in ‘Beyond Belief: Belief and Unbelief in Russia’, BBC Radio 4.